-Patients with emphysema are classified as a pink puffer.
+Patients with this disease are classified as a pink puffer.
 The show pursed-lip breathing.
 Patient has both a red complexion and rapid respiratory rate and has a barrel chest.
 They use accessory muscles of inspiration.

 26. What are pink puffers?

-Pink puffers are characterized severe emphysema with relatively little information of the airway, increase dyspnea often appear anxious, marked weight loss often appearing malnourished, hyper lucent lungs, small heart with normal ABG.
-The term is derived from the reddish complexion in the patient with emphysema.
+Pink puffers are characterized as severe emphysema with relatively little information of the airway, increase dyspnea often appear anxious, marked weight loss often appearing malnourished, hyperlucent lungs, small heart with normal ABG.
+The term is derived from the reddish complexion in the patient.

 27. What happens to alveolar walls in emphysema?